 The trail switchbacked steeply a few hundred feet up to the Radsattel and the border with Tirol.

 At the Radsattel we met up with the German couple from the Saarbrücker Hütte.
-She was trying to help me correctly pronounce “Bielerhöhe” (bee-ler-HOO-eh) when another German hiker arrived and remarked: “German lesson, ok.” (as if that’s to be expected at the top of an alpine pass) and then wandered off.
+She was trying to help me correctly pronounce “Bielerhöhe” (bee-ler-HOO-eh) when another German hiker arrived and muttered “German lesson, ok.” (as if that’s to be expected at the top of an alpine pass) and then wandered off.

 Leaving the Radsattel we soon came to a series of steeper snowfields to descend which required the use of microspikes.
 Below the snowfields, we passed the beautiful Radsee as we descended into the Bieltal valley.